trustedanalytics/atk/doc-api-examples/src/main/resources/python/frame/unflatten_columns.rst

     [0]  user2  1/1/2015  1    65
     [1]  user1  1/1/2015  1,2  70,60

-Alternatively, unflatten_column() also accepts a single column like:
+Alternatively, unflatten_columns() also accepts a single column like:

 <skip>
 # Re-create frame with original data to start over with single column example